-Connect Microsoft Power BI Desktop to a HANA System in HCP using HANA Cloud Connector Service Channels
+Connect Microsoft Power BI Desktop to a HANA System in SCP using SAP Cloud Connector Service Channels

 To do my reporting tasks as client I use the free version of Microsoft Power BI Desktop.
 Of course I could use other tools like SAP BusinessObjects Lumira, but with that I would be limited to a just 30-day trial license.
 As the free version of Microsoft Power BI Desktop fulfills my requirements and is not limited in usage from a time perspective I used this to implement my simple reporting task.